How to Fix “Windows 10 Installation has Failed” Error?

 Follow the steps below to do this:

-2. In the box, type ‘appwiz.cpl’ and press Enter to open up the Programs and Features menu.
+2. Type ‘appwiz.cpl’ and press Enter to access the Programs and Features menu.

 Accessing the Programs and Features menu

-3. Locate the security suite inside the Programs and Features menu that needs to be uninstalled.
+3. Find the security suite that needs to be uninstalled.

-4. Next, right-click on the 3rd party antivirus suite and choose Uninstall from the context menu to initiate the uninstallation process.
+4. Right-click on the third-party antivirus suite and select Uninstall to begin the uninstallation process.

 Uninstall the problematic antivirus

-5. Follow the remaining prompts to complete the uninstallation, then reboot your PC and see if the “Windows 10 Installation has Failed” error is finally fixed.
+5. Complete the uninstallation by following the prompts, then restart your PC to check if the “Windows 10 Installation has Failed” error is resolved.

 6. Rename the install folder